-The Nigerian Meatpie is one of the most popular exotic snacks that we always rave about in Nigeria.
-It is made up of a pastry case with beef, Diced Potatoes, and diced Carrots filling.
-Looking for a healthier alternative to the Nigerian Meat pies we grew up with?
+The West African Meatpie is an exotic snack that is made up of a pastry case with beef, Diced Potatoes, and diced Carrots filling.
+This wheat version provides a little healthier variation to the Meat pies I grew up with?
 Try these whole wheat Meat pie recipe.
 These pies have a rich nutty flavor.
 They are irresistibly delicious with a rich and tender crust.

 The whole idea of this Whole Wheat Meat pie is to make a Meat pie that is more nutritionally superior so that I can enjoy the indulgence of eating Meat pies with little to no guilt feeling.
 Though the quest began with me, however, I discovered myself and hubby got totally glued on it.
 Not just that, my picky eaters also joined in.